TSABM/inbre-retina/README.md

 As recommended I turned back to focusing on pyqt and my demo app.
 It needs some major overhauls since before it was just dabbling with pyqt's base functions.
 I'll see what I can do.

+The old code has needed some work.
+With a week of napari I'm finding progress on the pyqt has been slow.
+I fixed the menu situation but thye still dont work.
+Furthermore I havent even begun to understand how to handle the labelling issue. pyqt's pixmap does not lend itself it any sort of image resizing, or editing.
+A custom pixmap class will probably be needed, as well as layering functionality so the labels can draw onto the image below it.

 ## Day 8 6/6/2024
 10:10 am - 3:25 pm